microsoft/botframework-components/generators/generator-bot-assistant-core/README.md

 > Yeoman generator for creating an assistant-style bot with NLP built on the Azure Bot Framework.

 The Assistant Core template creates an assistant-style conversational bot, with example language models and triggers routing to those dialogs.
+Assistant-style bots typically help their users accomplish multiple different tasks, and will expect support for more varied conversational interactions.

-Includes support for
+Includes support for:

 - Greeting new and returning users
 - Asking for help